What is a WheelWally made of?

 Are all WheelWally installations the same?

-You can do a basic “pinned” toe bolt installation as demonstrated in the “Long Video”.
+You can do a basic “pinned” toe bolt installation which allows you to install or remove your WheelWally quickly.
+This is demonstrated in the “Long Video”.
 For more security, run a locking cable (sold separately) through your truck bed tie-downs and your WheelWally wheel-board.
 Now you can lock your WheelWally to your truck and you’ll also have a cable available to lock your bike.

 For the ultimate full-time installation, lock everything with a cable as described above, but add washers and wing nuts to the tba’s that project under the bed.
 Keep in mind, this only works if you have access to the projecting tba’s.
 If you ride often and will rarely need to remove your WheelWally, this is the way to go!